Oregon Parenting Education Week

 2015 Oregon Parenting Educators Conference

 Oregon Parenting Education Week is May 11-15, 2015.
 As a part of the celebration, the Hallie E. Ford Center for Healthy Children & Families and the Oregon Parenting Education Collaborative will host the annual, one day Parenting Educators Conference for professionals who work with families.
 The conference will take place on Monday, May 11 from 9 AM – 5 PM at the LaSells Stewart Center on the campus of Oregon State University.
-Additional details will be available soon, with registration for the conference opening on March 11, 2015.

 We are pleased to announce that Dr. Tina Payne Bryson, co-author (with Dr. Dan Siegel) of the New York Times best-selling books, The Whole Brain Child and No-Drama Discipline, will be joining us as the keynote speaker for the 2015 Oregon Parenting Educators Conference!